Skip to main content

 You can use the 'Rollback' function to undo your reconciled (ticked) items for the latest sheet for any bank account.
 'Rollback' can be used for a partially completed sheet or a fully reconciled sheet.

-Select the bank account that you want to rollback the last sheet of reconciliation.
-The program will display the last sheet number, it's status (completed or partial) and statement bank details.
+Select the bank account you want to roll back the last reconciliation sheet for.
+The program will display the last sheet number, its status (completed or partial) and statement bank details.

 Click 'GO' to proceed or 'Cancel' to abort.